-Property Description update members list.
+Property Description Group manager can update members list.
+Specifies whether the account manager can change the memberships for this group.
 Protected from accidental deletion Specifies whether to protect the group against accidental deletion.
 If the option is set, the permissions for deleting the group are removed in Active Directory.
 The group cannot be deleted or moved.
 Email address Group's email address Risk index Value for evaluating the risk of assigning the group to user accounts.
 Set a value in the range 0 to 1 .
 This input field is only visible if the QER CalculateRiskIndex configuration parameter is activated.
 For more information, see the One Identity Manager Risk Assessment Administration Guide.
 Category Categories for group inheritance.
 Groups can be selectively inherited by user accounts and contacts.
 To do this, groups and user accounts or contacts are divided into categories.
 Select one or more categories from the menu.
 Description Text field for additional explanation.
 Remark Text field for additional explanation.
 Abbreviations for combinations of group type and group area are added in the comment and should not be changed.
 Security group Group type.
 Authorizations are issued through security groups.
 User accounts, computers, and other groups are added to security groups and which makes administration easier.
 Security groups are also used for email distribution groups.
 Distribution group Group type.
 Distribution groups can be used as email distribution groups.
 Distribution groups do not have any security.
 Universal group Group scope.
 Universal groups can be used to make cross-domain authorizations available.
 Universal group members can be user accounts and groups from all domains in one domain structure.
 Local group Group scope.
 Local groups are used when authorizations are issued within the same domain.
 Members of a domain local group can be user accounts, computers, or groups in any domain.
 Global group Group scope.
 Global groups can be used to make cross-domain authorizations available.
 Members of a global group are only user accounts, computers, and groups belonging to the global group's domain.
 IT Shop Specifies whether the group can be requested through the IT Shop.
-If this option is set, the group can be requested by the employees through the Web Portal and distributed with a defined approval process.
-The
+If

-Property Description group can still be assigned directly to hierarchical roles.
+Property Description this option is set, the group can be requested by the employees through the Web Portal and distributed with a defined approval process.
+The group can still be assigned directly to hierarchical roles.
 Only for use in IT Shop Specifies whether the group can only be requested through the IT Shop.
 If this option is set, the group can be requested by the employees through the Web Portal and distributed with a defined approval process.
 Direct assignment of the group to hierarchical roles or user accounts is not permitted.
 Service item Service item data for requesting the group through the IT Shop.
+Read-only memberships Specifies whether memberships are read-only.
+For example, dynamic groups.
+The memberships are regulated by the target system.
+Manual changes to memberships in One Identity Manager are not permitted.

-- Active Directory group inheritance based on categories on page 107 - For more information about preparing groups for requesting through the IT Shop, see the One Identity Manager IT Shop Administration Guide.
+- Active Directory group inheritance based on categories on page 109 - For more information about preparing groups for requesting through the IT Shop, see the One Identity Manager IT Shop Administration Guide.